canonical/subiquity/doc/tutorial/operate-server-installer.rst

 By default, the installer runs on the first virtual terminal, ``tty1``.
 This is what is displayed on any connected monitor by default.
 On systems without a monitor or a remote virtual terminal, you can run the installer on the serial port.
 To do this, specify an `appropriate console <https://www.kernel.org/doc/html/latest/admin-guide/serial-console.html>`_ on the kernel command line.
 A common value is ``console=ttyS0``.

-When running on a serial port, the installer starts in a basic mode that uses only the ASCII character set and black and white colours.
-If you are connecting from a terminal emulator, such as gnome-terminal, that supports Unicode and rich colours, you can switch to "rich mode", which uses Unicode and colours, and supports many languages.
+When running on a serial port, the installer starts in a basic mode that uses only the ASCII character set and black and white colors.
+If you are connecting from a terminal emulator, such as gnome-terminal, that supports Unicode and rich colors, you can switch to "rich mode", which uses Unicode and colors, and supports many languages.

 .. _connect-via-ssh: